Frobenius Degenerations of Preprojective Algebras: The Dynkin Case

 Finally, notice that the tensor algebra $T_{S \oplus k}(M \oplus N)$ has a decomposition

 and an $\bN$-grading given by the number of times $x$ appears in a monomial expression.
 Since the relations $1 \otimes_{S} 1$ and $Rel:= 1 \otimes_{k} x^{2} + x \otimes_{k} x + x^{2} \otimes_{k} 1$ are homogeneous with respect to this grading and respect the above decomposition, the quotient $\Pi(G_{2})$ inherits both.
-We conclude that all relations are generated by those involving only paths with the same starting and ending vertex of the same length and $x$-degree.
+We conclude that all relations are generated by relations involving only paths with the same starting and ending vertex of the same length and $x$-degree.
+We write ${}_{A_{i}}\Pi^{d}(G_{2})_{A_{j}}$ for the subspace of linear combinations of length $d$ paths starting at vertex $i$ and ending at vertex $j$.

 \begin{proof}[Proof of Proposition \ref{Basis G_2}]

 Once we show that the given set spans, then linear independence will follow from Proposition \ref{inequality} together with the fact that $\Pi(D_{4})$ is 28-dimensional.
 So we will only need to show the spanning property.